 \subsection{Simulation Settings}

-Compared with machine learning in a standard supervised environment, evaluations of bandit algorithms are very difficult~\cite{li2010contextual}.
-Besides, bandit algorithms usually require a lot of interaction with the environment, making it difficult to conduct experiments in a real physical environment due to the cost of trial and error~\cite{shi2019virtual}.
+Compared with machine learning in a standard supervised environment, evaluations of bandit algorithms are more difficult~\cite{li2010contextual}.
+Besides, bandit algorithms usually require a lot of interaction with the environment, making it costly to conduct experiments in a real advertising environment due to the large expenses of trial and error~\cite{shi2019virtual}.
 Therefore, most of the previous researches verify the effectiveness of the algorithm by building a simulation environment~\cite{ie2019slateq, hao2020dynamic}.
-In this section, we introduce the design of our simulation environment, which are the \emph{advertiser module} and \emph{bidding module} in the system structure of Figure~\ref{recommendation_system}.
+In this section, we introduce the design of our simulation environment, which are the \emph{advertiser module} and \emph{bidding module} of the system architecture in Figure~\ref{recommendation_system}.
 The advertiser module simulates the interaction between the advertisers and the recommendation module in the real advertising system.
-The bidding module obtains the expected advertising performance based on ad units' bidding logs.
+The bidding module obtains the expected advertising performance based on ad campaigns' bidding logs.

-\textbf{Bidding module:} The bidding module optimizes the objective function $\textbf{w}^\top \cdot \textbf{v}$ under budget constraint.
-The advertising indicators in the simulation environment are PV, Click Number and GMV.
-We use the offline linear programming to derive the optimal bidding strategy~\cite{zhang2016feedback, wu2018budget} based on the ad unit's bidding logs, and calculate the corresponding advertising performance.
+\textbf{Bidding module:} The bidding module optimizes the objective function $\textbf{w}^\top \cdot \textbf{v}$ under the budget constraint.
+The advertising indicators in the simulation environment are PV, Click Number, and GMV.
+We use offline linear programming~\cite{zhang2016optimal} to derive the optimal bidding strategy and the corresponding advertising performance based on the ad campaign's bidding logs .